megalofauna/windwalkerkit/src/documentation.md

 ---
 layout: layouts/documentation.njk
 title: Documentation
-subHead: Getting started with WindWalker
+# subHead: Getting started with WindWalker
+date: '2019-09-18'
+version:
 ---

+## Getting started

-## TailwindCSS resources
+### TailwindCSS resources

+WindWalker is [Tailwind](https://tailwindcss.com/)-based through and through.
+If you're already familiar with Tailwind, you've got a leg up and WindWalker should feel fairly familiar.
+If you've never used Tailwind, it may be useful to check out some resources to get up to speed.

 1. Tailwind screencasts
 2. Tailwind docs